aiven/devportal/docs/products/kafka/kafka-connect/howto/jdbc-sink.rst

 Prerequisites
 -------------

-To setup n JDBC sink connector, you need an Aiven for Apache Kafka service :doc:`with Kafka Connect enabled <enable-connect>` or a :ref:`dedicated Aiven for Apache Kafka Connect cluster <apache_kafka_connect_dedicated_cluster>`.
+To setup a JDBC sink connector, you need an Aiven for Apache Kafka service :doc:`with Kafka Connect enabled <enable-connect>` or a :ref:`dedicated Aiven for Apache Kafka Connect cluster <apache_kafka_connect_dedicated_cluster>`.

 Furthermore you need to collect the following information about the target database service upfront: